 Content coverage

-This broad survey presents students with the challenge of studying a time period longer than any they have previously studied in NCEA history.
-One suggestion is to break the content down into three broad time periods.
+New Zealand in the nineteenth century can be broken down into three broad time periods.
 This approach makes the process of ‘compare and contrast' easier.
 Some suggested time periods are:

 - The period up to 1840, sometimes referred to as the 'race relations apprenticeship', in which New Zealand is very much a Maori world.